PFC Sementchi: History

 Football club Sementchi founded in 1987.
-During the USSR Sementchi participated in amateur Championship of Uzbekistan SSR.
+During the USSR Sementchi participated in amateur Championship of Uzbek SSR.
 Since independence of Uzbekistan since 1992, Sementchi began to participate in the Uzbekistan Second League. in 1997 he was able to win the Uzbekistan Second League and went to the Uzbekistan First League (today called Uzbekistan Pro League).
 In 1998-2002 Sementchi participated in the Uzbekistan First league.

 In the 2002 season, Sementchi finishing second in the Uzbekistan First League, he got an opportunity to participate in the Uzbekistan High League (today called Uzbekistan Super League).
 2003 season Sementchi started in the Uzbekistan High League.
 At the end of the season, took the penultimate 15th place and flew to the Uzbekistan First League.

-Until 2007 Sementchi participated in the Uzbekistan First League.
-In 2008 Sementchi refused to participate in the Uzbekistan First League and the Uzbekistan Cup because of financial problems.
+Until 2007, Sementchi participated in the Uzbekistan First League.
+In 2008, Sementchi refused to participate in the Uzbekistan First League and the Uzbekistan Cup because of financial problems.
 In the same year the club was dissolved.